TheBoxyBear/charttools/README.md

 Metadata metadata = Metadata.FromFile(filePath);
 Metadata metadata = Metada.FromFiles(filePath1, filePath2, filePath3...);
 ```
 Files can be .chart or .ini.
-When reading from multiple files, the provided files can be a mix of different formats, each read based on its extension.
+When reading from multiple files and the extensions can be mixed together.
 The first file has utmost priority and other files are only read to retrieve the missing information, in decreasing order of priority until all properties of the metadata have a value or until the last file is read.

 As a future-proofing method, all unsupported items can be found under UnidentifiedData.
 This data will onlty be written to the same file format as the one it was read from.

 ## Instruments and tracks
 All instrument currently supported are represented using the generic Instrument class.
-Notes and other information are stored in a track, with each difficulty level being its own track.
-Each generic instrument contains one track per difficulty setting.
+This class contains a track for every difficulty level.
 A track can be retrieved from a song like so:
 ```c#
 Track<StandardChord> track = song.LeadGuitar.Expert;
 ```
 Notice the use of StandardChord used as a generic type.
 Instruments are divided in three categories based on the type of chords it uses.
 These categories are:
 - Standard - Five colored notes
-- Drums - Five colored notes where open notes (kick) can be mixed with regular notes
+- Drums - Five colored with support for double kick and cymbal flags
 - GHL (Guitar Hero Live) - Three black and three white notes

 A track is composed of three elements: